allanrehhoff/framework/README.md

 ```

 > *NOTE:*
-> The default method to be called is "index" if arg(1) is nowhere to be found.
+> By default only the controllers constructer are invoked, if arg(1) is nowhere to be found.

 ##Views##
 This is where all your theming goes (obviously du'h).